 Keith Middlesworth started his sculpting career in New Mexico using both wood and stained glass.
 In 2008 he discovered the lost art of neon glass tube bending and started sculpting his neon into art forms.
 His award-winning art can be seen in storefronts and galleries around Mendocino County.

-Jim Moorehead's artistic vision is best conveyed through the photographic image; the goal being that the image speaks directly to the viewer, preferably without the use of written or spoken language.
+Jim Moorehead's artistic vision is best conveyed through the camera's lens, allowing the photographic image to speak directly to the observer.
 Looking at the world through a viewfinder, sometimes figuratively, sometimes literally, while travelling extensively he has collected a record of his life through the camera lens.

 Deborah Nord is an artist who has made her way from South Louisiana to northern California.
 She earned a BFA from New College of California.
 She has gained her expertise as a landscape painter from much dedicated practice.
 She has been a supporter of environmental causes which naturally coincides with being a nature artist.